 I tattooed in Portugal for a while and then moved to Berlin, Germany in 2014.
 However I quickly realised that the winters in Germany are pretty miserable, so I would always travel somewhere warm for the winter – India, Hawaii, California, Mexico, Guatemala, Ecuador.

 In the end of 2021 I became a mom to a sweet baby boy and for now I’ve settled in Berlin, hoping to one day travel again!

 MY TATTOO STYLE AND APPROACH

-There is something special about the whole process of creating an art piece that lives on and changes with my clients, that is painful to receive and yet so enjoyable to ‘wear’.
+There is something so special about the whole process of creating an art piece that lives on and changes with my clients, that is painful to receive and yet so enjoyable to ‘wear’.
 I am deeply touched by you being touched by my art. 🥰 I receive so many messages of people sharing just how much my work speaks to them, to something deep inside them that they couldn’t find words for.

-If you have more questions, please visit the FAQ page.
+If you have more questions, there is more info at the FAQ page.

-If you wish to know more about my personal journey, you can follow my personal Instagram and Youtube channel.
+If you wish to know more about my personal journey, you can follow my personal Instagram.